BenoitCartier/BenoitCartier/README.md

 - 👋 Hi, I’m @BenoitCartier (nickname)
-- 👀 I’m interested in technology, reading and music
+- 👀 I’m interested in technology, books and music
 - 🌱 I’m currently learning how to code and do projects on this website
 - 💞️ I’m looking to collaborate on nothing cuz i suck at coding
 - 📫 How to reach me?
 Just don't, pls leave me alone